 STEM Concept:

-Chemical reaction (acid + base)
+Chemical reaction (acid + base reaction producing carbon dioxide gas).

 What You’ll Need: